duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 - ### `sourceIcon` *boolean*

     A boolean flag that determines if a favicon should be shown to the left of the "More at" link.
-The favicon is pulled dynamically from the source domain by duckduckgo's server.
+The favicon is determined automatically by DuckDuckGo based on the `sourceUrl`.

 	When a `sourceUrl` is given, this will default to `true`.
 It should only be set to `false` when the `sourceUrl` domain does not have a favicon.

 - ### `sourceIconUrl` *url string*

-    If the `sourceUrl` domain has no favicon (or if a different favicon is preferred), you can explicitly set a url path for the "More at" favicon source.
+    If the `sourceUrl` domain has no favicon (or if a different favicon is preferred), you can explicitly set a url path for the favicon shown to the left of the "More at" link.
 This value, if set, will take precedence any favicons pulled from the `sourceUrl` domain.

 ------

 ## `normalize` *function*

-Specifying this optional function allows you to normalize each item (or single item) returned in the `data` object before it is passed on to the template.
-You can use this function to add or modify properties for use by your template.
+Specifying this optional function allows you to normalize each item in the `data` object before it is used by the template.
+You can use this function to rename properties, add new properties, or modify values.

+This function is applied both for single results or multiple results.
 When dealing with multiple items returned in the `data` object, the normalize function iterates over each `item` so they can be individually normalized.

 ### Usage

-Use this function to return an object with properties to be incorporated in your item as it's passed to the template.
-These properties are incorporated using jQuery's `$.extend()` method, meaning it will *modify* your original `data` object instead of replacing it.
-Using `$.extend()` means that any properties that don't already exist will be added, and those that did originally exit will be overwritten.
-In other words, a shallow copy is made.
+The function set for `normalize` is expected to return an object with properties to be incorporated in each item.

+The properties returned by your function are combined with the original `data` item using jQuery's `$.extend()` method, using the shallow copy option.
+As a result, the `normalize` function will *modify* your original `data` object instead of replacing it.
+Any properties that don't already exist will be added, and those that did originally exit will be overwritten.

+#### Use with Built-In Templates

-Normalize can be particularly useful if you are using a [built-in template](https://duck.co/duckduckhack/spice_templates_reference#spice-templates) (e.g., *basic_image_item*).
-Built-in templates expect that certain properties will be present (e.g. `title`, `image`) and so the normalized function allows you to provide those (or normalize their values if the already exist in your `api_result`).
+Normalize can be particularly useful if you are using a [built-in template](https://duck.co/duckduckhack/spice_templates_reference#spice-templates) (for example, *basic_image_item*).

+Built-in templates expect that certain properties will be present (such as `title` and `image`).
+The `normalize` function allows you to provide those (or normalize their values if the already exist in your `api_result`).

 For example, if you have a `data` object that looks like this: